b0xCastor/b0xCastor/README.md

 ## <div align="center">About Me</div>

 <p align="center">
-  👋 Hi, I'm a passionate web developer currently learning and creating cool projects! <br>
+  👋 hi, I am passionate about computers, in this field I learn web development (ctf/clash of code and more) but also network vulnerabilities and protocols <br>
   🚀 I focus on building clean and efficient web applications. <br>
-  🎯 My goal: Master modern frameworks and tools in web development.
+  🎯 My goal: To become better and to be able to live from my skills to help other people.
 </p>